zyr2288/zg-assembler/README.md

     TXY
 ```
-The compilation result:`8A A8`
+* The compilation result:`8A A8`

 Example 2:
 ```
-    .MACRO test a,b
+    .MACRO test, a, b
     .IF 3 == a
     LDA 3
     .ELSEIF 4 == a